 - No federal law or regulation should preempt, limit, or interfere with the ability of the states granted under the U.S. Constitution or current federal laws to develop and operate their own revenue and tax systems.

-- Federal laws and regulations should not preempt or undermine state authority over financial services institutions, nor should they impede state-level modernization of state-regulated financial institutions.
+- Federal laws, regulations and international agreements should not preempt or undermine state authority over financial services institutions, nor should they impede state-level modernization of state-regulated financial institutions.

 3.2.2 Public Finance

 - Federal statutory and regulatory policies should not either increase issuance costs to states and local governments, directly or indirectly, or diminish retail and institutional market demand for bonds issued by states and local governments.

 - Like the Tower Amendment (15 U.S.C. §780-4(d)) that exempts public issuers of securities from federal requirements prior to the sale of state and local bonds, federal laws and regulations, including their interpretation and implementation, must not weaken the constitutional rights of states over their revenue systems.

 - A robust, state-federal collaboration helps reinforce a multi-level defense against predatory practices and systemic risks to the intertwined domestic and global financial services systems.